 Researchers are constantly looking for new therapies that can help people manage PD symptoms and overall quality of life.
 Marijuana is one possible alternative treatment.

-With medical marijuana now legalized in 29 states and Washington, D.C., it is obvious that there is strong interest in its therapeutic properties.
+With medical marijuana now legalized in many U.S., it is obvious that there is a strong interest in its therapeutic properties.
 Researchers are testing cannabis as a treatment for many illnesses and diseases, with Parkinson’s disease (PD) high on the list.
 But despite several clinical studies, it has not been demonstrated that cannabis can directly benefit people with PD.